yuvarajmms/cloud-security/README.md

 # Cloud Security

+> A curated list of Cloud Security documentation and Open Source Projects related to it.

-Cloud security is a broad set of policies, technologies, applications, and controls utilized to protect virtualized IP, data, applications, services, and the associated infrastructure of cloud computing.
+Cloud security is a broad set of policies, technologies, applicationsope , and controls utilized to protect virtualized IP, data, applications, services, and the associated infrastructure of cloud computing.

 Cloud security is a shared responsibility between the cloud provider and the customer.
 The cloud provider is responsible for the security of the underlying infrastructure, while the customer is responsible for the security of their data and applications.